samanthaweglinski/AirBnB/API_doc.md

     }
     ```

-## Add an Image to a Property based on the Spot's id
+## Add an Image to a Property based on the Property's id

 Create and return a new image for a Property specified by id.